HOME

 This photo of Numbers 13 & 14 Crayfield Road was taken in September 1994, on my first return trip to the UK.
 At that time I had not lived in Levenshulme for 21 years.
 The houses somehow seem smaller than I remember them!
 On a later visit in 1999, there was a car parked in the front garden of Number 14!!
 Note proliferation of burglar alarms.
 A definite sign of changing times!

-This photograph taken in March 2004 shows nos 13, 14 & 15 Crayfield Road.
+This photograph taken in March 2004 shows no's 13, 14 & 15 Crayfield Road.
 A definite improvement on 1999!
 New garden wall & gates.
 A real sense of pride.
 Well done to the present occupiers!
 If you know who lives there now, it would be really nice to connect with the owners. ( Photo Carole Daniels )

-December 2007.
-Standing outside 14 Crayfield Road.
+December 2007.George Nixon standing outside 14 Crayfield Road.
 I last lived here in 1973.

-The Stockport Road end of Crayfield Road with the older houses, 1959, taken at the corner with Gordon Ave.(Photo Manchester Libraries)
+The Stockport Road end of Crayfield Road with the older houses in 1959, taken at the corner with Gordon Ave.
+(Photo Manchester Libraries)

 The " newer" houses in Crayfield Road at the corner with Broom Lane.
-There were two seperate rows divided by an entry.
+There were two separate rows divided by an entry.
 The houses were much more modern than my house.
 When were they built? ( Photo.
 Manchester Libraries)

-The neighbours that I remember from the 1950s were:- Masters @ No 1, Ashtons @ No 13, Dempseys @ No 15, Rennies @ No.16, Braithwaites @ No 17 & Bolshaws @ No 18.
+The neighbours that I remember from the 1950s were:- Masters @ No 1, Grundys @No.13,Ashtons @ No 13, Lavins @No.13, Dempseys @ No 15, Rennies @ No.16, Braithwaites @ No 17 & Bolshaws @ No 18.
 We also played with the Stringfellow boys and my sisters friend Christine Pollock in the newer houses.
-Neighbours came and went frequently during the time that I lived there, but some people probably lived on Crayfield road all of their lives.
+Neighbours came and went frequently during the time that I lived there, but some people probably lived on Crayfield Road all of their lives.

 This photo supplied by Patrick Dempsey, probably taken around 1956, shows Me, Patrick & James Dempsey sitting on the wall at No 15 Crayfield Road.
-Mrs Dempsey is standing in the doorway.
+Mrs. Dempsey is standing in the doorway.

 The two photographs above were taken in the early 1960s.
 The first shows me and my friend & neighbour Patrick Dempsey.
 The "decapitated" girl is my sister Rosemary.
 The second photo shows me and my friends/neighbours James Dempsey, Kevin Dempsey, Laurence Dempsey & Paul Braithwaite.
 This would be around 1961-62 as I am wearing my Didsbury Tech. school uniform.